ucdavis/hpccf-docs/docs/admin/ondemand.md

 1. Apache

   To start, all users who navigate to the ondemand website first encounter the apache server.
-Any errors encountered at this step will be in the log(s) at `/var/log/apache2/error.log`
+Any errors encountered at this step will be in the log(s) at `/var/log/apache2/error.log`.
+This also the part where apache redirects any users who arrive at http://ondemand...:80 to https://ondemand...:443; You can narrow down if this is indeed the problem by just checking if the https url works.
+If the http site works but the https site doesn't, then it's an ssl proxy error check the apache configs.

 2. CAS

   Apache then redirects the users to CAS for authentication.
-You can `grep -r $user /var/cache/apache2/mod_auth_cas/` to check if users have been authed to CAS and a cookie has been set.
+You can `grep -r $USER /var/cache/apache2/mod_auth_cas/` to check if users have been authed to CAS and a cookie has been set.

 3. Apache part deux